dorin7bogdan/ADM-TFS-Extension/README.md

 - Use this task to  to trigger a parallel testing task to run GUI Web or GUI Mobile tests in parallel from Azure DevOps Server (formerly known as TFS).
 - More information is available [here][parallel-docs]

-##### UFT Mobile Get Resources
+##### Get Digital Lab Resources
-- Use this task to configure a task that retrieves device and application information from UFT Mobile.
+- Use this task to configure a task that retrieves device and application information from Digital Lab (formerly UFT Mobile).
-- More information is available [here][get-mobile-resources-docs]
+- More information is available [here][get-digital-lab-resources]

 # Additional Resources
 For assistance or more information on configuring and using this extension, please consult the following resources: